 GALERIE CHLOE SALGADO is pleased to invite you to Overexposure,the first solo exhibition of JULIAN SIMON.

-In the era of hyper-connectivity, the over exposure and over consumption of images, where millions of photographs are taken per day, most of which are deleted or perhaps never even seen; Julian Simon, expresses his interest in these neglected and forgotten images by transposing them onto canvases in the manner of the great masters.
+In the era of hyper-connectivity, of overexposure and of overconsumption of images, where millions of photographs are taken per day, most of which are deleted or perhaps never even seen; Julian Simon, expresses his interest in these neglected and forgotten images by transposing them onto canvases in the manner of the great masters.

 Taken spontaneously with a disposable camera, the photographs chosen by Julian Simon are often poorly cropped, blurry and overexposed, capturing chromatic aberrations and the occasional distinctive shadow of a finger blocking the camera’s lens.